GLYCAM-Web/website/Examples/JsonApi/README.md

 file.

 Run the following command to submit your request.
 Because the script and its input are in the same path, I can leave paths out.
-If youneed to add paths, and if you use different file names, remember to edit the following to reflect your
+If you need to add paths, and if you use different file names, remember to edit the following to reflect your
 needs: